-Affect Lab is a research studio focused on the mobile technology practices of communities; delivering knowledge to policy makers, cities, civil society groups, educational-cultural institutions and non-governmental organisations.
+Affect Lab is an interdisciplinary research studio focused on the technology practices of communities.

-Our mandate is to create actionable knowledge – through in-field and desk research – about mobile communication to empower decision makers in policy development, planning and interventions.
+Our mandate is to create actionable knowledge – through creative in-situ experiments, interventions, field and desk research – about the human-technology relationship especially as it relates to feelings, emotions and a sense of place; to empower stakeholders in policy development, planning and city making.

-Using a mixture of narrative, ethnographic, affective and sensory methods Affect Lab reflects on and analyses the human-technology relationship.
+Using a mixture of narrative, ethnographic, affective and sensory methods Affect Lab reflects on and analyses the relationship between communities and spaces through the lens of technology.
 A key focus is on the use of mobile technology within marginalized and vulnerable communities.

 Research end-products take the form of installations, exhibitions, open-source toolkits, open-access publications, white papers, generative and foundational research reports.

 Affect Lab is a not-for-profit foundation (Stichting) registered in The Netherlands founded by Dr. Natalie Dixon and Katy Yudin in 2012.